Accidents With UPS Delivery Vans or FedEx Trucks in Kansas City, Missouri

 UPS or FedEx and the delivery driver may try to blame you for causing the accident.
 This tactic is a common way to avoid liability or decrease the value of an injury claim.
 Under Missouri’s comparative fault laws, your compensation can be decreased by the percentage of fault assigned to you for the crash.
 In Kansas, you can lose your right to any compensation for damages if you are found to be 50 percent or more at fault for the cause of the crash.

-Before you accept a settlement from UPS or Fed-Ex for an accident involving one of their vehicles, contact The Law Office of Kevin J. McManus for a free consultation.
+Before you accept a settlement from UPS or Fed-Ex for an accident involving one of their vehicles, contact our experienced delivery truck accident attorneys.
 We handle car and delivery truck accident claims throughout Kansas and Missouri.